Home Schedule Abstracts Venue Japanese

 • Applications to quantum simulations

-• Implementation of quantum computing algorithms via chiral-symmetric quantum walks
+• Implementation of quantum-computing algorithms via quantum walks

 • Spectral theory and scattering theory